-Yesterday I wrote about using rakubrew, a tool for managing installations of the Raku programming language.
+Yesterday I setting-up-raku-with-rakubrew I wrote about using rakubrew, a tool for managing installations of the Raku programming language.
 It’s an okay post.
 I liked my little shoutout to Jeff Goff.
 Those who knew him better shared better words.

 Anyways — the post!
 People responded on Twitter and Mastodon.
 It was great.